HussainAther/HussainAther/README.md

 ## 🔬 About Me

 I'm a systems-oriented engineer and scientific thinker building advanced technologies across medical imaging, AI, education, and scientific collaboration.
-I specialize in developing **ray-based computed tomography (RBYRCT)**, leading AI teams, and architecting full-stack tools that power both deep science and accessible learning.
+I specialize in developing **ray-by-ray computed tomography (RBYRCT)**, leading AI teams, and architecting full-stack tools that power both deep science and accessible learning.

 I operate at the convergence of: